Menu

 Our EDI responsibilities

-This statement supports our strategy for 2025 to 2026 and will help us to achieve our three objectives over the next year.
-Our objectives are to:
+This statement supports our strategy for 2026 to 2031 and will help us to achieve our three objectives over the next five years.
+Our objectives are:

-You can also download our statement as a PDF (PDF 326KB).
+You can also download an Easy Read version of this statement (PDF 2.90MB).